 Run Apps Effectively: Understand the best methods for getting in and out of apps, having apps launch on their own, quitting apps, dealing with frozen apps, opening new files, saving files, and more.

 Master Essential Tasks: Build your expertise with core Mac tasks and technologies including printing, copy and paste, keyboard shortcuts, connecting to a Wi-Fi network (in certain cases even if you don’t know the password), Universal Clipboard, Mission Control, AirPlay, Sleep, Shut Down, what to do if you need to enter a Unix command in Terminal, how to think about backups, and more.

 This book is based on macOS 10.13 High Sierra, which Apple released in 2017.
 This book is compatible with earlier versions of macOS, but older versions will not entirely match what the book presents.
-Although we currently have no plans to update the book for 10.14 Mojave, Tonya expects to cover relevant changes to Mojave in a series of posts on this book’s blog in late September or early October 2018.
+Although we currently have no plans to update the book for 10.14 Mojave, Tonya covers relevant changes to Mojave in a series of posts on this book’s blog:

 Take Control of Mac Basics is based on an older book called Read Me First: A Take Control Crash Course, which contained information about core Mac skills useful to Take Control readers.
 Take Control of Mac Basics expands greatly on that idea, adding invaluable content that is pertinent to anyone interested in other Take Control titles.

 Posted by Tonya Engst on December 14, 2018